Latvian Higher League

 Latvian Higher League or Virslīga, also known as TonyBet Virslīga for sponsorship reasons, is a professional association football league in Latvia and the highest level of the Latvian football league system.
 Organised by the Latvian Football Federation, the league is contested by ten clubs.

 History and league format

 History

-The first all-national Latvian championship – the Virslīga – which succeeded the Riga Football League and other, parallel regional leagues, was organized in 1927.
-It succeeded the previous Latvian Championship (Latvijas čempionāts futbolā) that was held from 1922 to 1926 in similar fashion.
+The first all-national, regular Latvian championship – the Virslīga – which succeeded the Riga Football League and other, parallel regional leagues, was organized in 1927.
+It succeeded the previous Latvian Championship (Latvijas meistarsacīkstes futbolā / Latvijas čempionāts futbolā) that was held from 1922 to 1926 in various formats, usually involving irregular games or knockout tournaments between the best team from Riga and regional champions.

-The Virslīga lasted until the Soviet occupation of Latvia in 1940.
-After World War II, between 1945 and 1991 the championship of Soviet Latvia was the main footballing competition in the Latvian SSR.
+The Virslīga lasted until the Soviet occupation and annexation of Latvia in 1940.
+A Latvian championship was organized in 1942 and 1943 during the German occupation of Latvia during World War II, with tournaments interrupted by fighting in 1941 and 1944.
+After World War II, between 1945 and 1991 the championship of the Latvian SSR was the main footballing competition in Soviet-occupied Latvia.

-With Latvia regaining full independence in August 1991, the newly re-established Latvian Football Federation (LFF) decided to reorganise its competitions within the Virslīga from 1992.
+With Latvia restoring full independence in August 1991, the newly re-established Latvian Football Federation (LFF) decided to reorganise its competitions within the Virslīga from 1992.
 The same year Latvia returned to FIFA and became a member of UEFA.